Conservative–DUP agreement

 Prime Minister May (right) meets with DUP leader Arlene Foster in 2016.

 The Conservative–DUP agreement was a confidence and supply agreement between the Conservative Party and the Democratic Unionist Party (DUP) following the 2017 general election which resulted in a hung parliament.
-Negotiations between the two parties began on 9 June, the day after the election, and the final agreement was signed and published on 26 June 2017.
+Negotiations between the two parties began on 9 June 2017, the day after the election, and the final agreement was signed and published on 26 June 2017.

 The agreement, signed by the two parties' chief whips, Gavin Williamson for the Conservatives and Jeffrey Donaldson for the DUP, secured DUP Confidence and supply support for a Conservative minority government led by Theresa May.

 Conservative–DUP dialogue before 2017

 Prior to the 2010 and 2015 general elections

 Previously the Conservatives cooperated with the DUP's main unionist rival, the Ulster Unionist Party (UUP), whose MPs took the Conservative whip at Westminster until that arrangement was ended in 1974.
 Relations between the Conservatives and UUP worsened following the Anglo-Irish Agreement of 1985, although the two parties continued to work together, especially after the 1992 election when John Major's government had to rely on their support.
 In January 2010, the then Conservative leader David Cameron held talks with both the UUP and DUP about an electoral pact for the 2010 general election.
 The Conservatives had already formed an electoral alliance with the UUP (see Ulster Conservatives and Unionists) in 2009, but had previously rejected DUP calls for agreed unionist candidates in selected Northern Ireland seats.
 The prospect of a unionist pact caused disquiet on the part of some members of the Northern Ireland Conservatives, and ultimately a pact with the DUP was rejected.
 The Ulster Conservatives and Unionists electoral pact ended after the party failed to win any Northern Ireland seats in the 2010 general election.
-The UUP failed to win any seats in Parliament until 2024, with Robin Swann in South Antrim.
+The UUP failed to win any seats in Parliament until 2015, with Danny Kinahan in South Antrim and Tom Elliott in Fermanagh and South Tyrone.

 In October 2014, it was reported by the Financial Times that informal discussions were taking place between the Conservatives and the DUP ahead of the 2015 general election, which was widely expected to result in a hung parliament.
 The DUP had also offered conditional support to the Labour Party, if it should emerge as the largest party.
 The 2015 election resulted in a Conservative majority, and no public agreement with the DUP was struck.

 It subsequently emerged that the Labour Party had explored securing DUP support during both the 2010 and 2015 general elections.

 According to The Daily Telegraph, representatives of the Conservative leadership drew up a "draft agreement" with the DUP following the 2015 general election, in order to help increase the small Conservative majority in the event of a vote of no confidence.
 Neither party confirmed that they engaged in talks in 2015 as The Telegraph had described.